Disability in Belize: Education

 Deaf education was introduced in 1958, and taught with American Sign Language.

 Special education in Belize was established by the Ministry of Education in 1991 or 1994.
 This special education unit was renamed the National Resource Center for Inclusive Education (NaRCIE) in 2007.
 Policies that support education inclusion and align with the Convention on the Rights of the Child and also on the Convention on the Rights of Persons with Disabilities were created and signed into law in 2000.
 However, the ability to implement these policies is not always readily available.
 In addition, the policies of inclusive education for children with special needs have not been written into law.

 Teachers that need a degree in special education have limited resources due to a lack of local training in the country.
 However, NaRCIE does train teachers and parents on how to work with children with special needs.
 NaRCIE sets up regular workshops around the country to meet these needs.

 Other types of professional support come from itinerant resource officers (IRO) who are trained by NaRCIE.
 IRO's work with children with special needs, evaluating their progress and setting goals for their education.

 Accessibility

 According to Frommer's, Belize is not very accessible to people with disabilities.
 Lonely Planet also writes that most buildings and restrooms in Belize are not equipped to accommodate people with disabilities.

 The Belize Zoo is fully accessible to people with disabilities.

 Schools are often not physically equipped to accommodate students with disabilities.

 There are no regular service to provide prosthesis to people who need them in Belize, nor is there a government program to help people seeking this technology.
 Prosthetic clinics are set up by non-governmental organizations such as the Belize Assembly for People with Diverse Abilities (BAPDA) and Prosthetic Hope International (PHI).

+Access to physical therapy and other rehabilitation services is very limited as human resources are not sufficient.
+A study performed in 2020 revealed that physiotherapists in Belize brings great diversity in ethnicity and training.
+Collectively, few are educated at the masters or doctorate level, but most have many years of clinical experience and additional education and training.
+While 16 consider physiotherapy their primary occupation, fewer than half are formally licensed by the Belize Ministry of Health to practice.
+They are entrepreneurial and active in direct patient care, typically working Monday through Friday in private outpatient and home health settings within the densely populated regions of Belize.
+Most physiotherapists in Belize believe more awareness and governmental investment is needed so that more people can have access to physiotherapy services for the betterment of society. (reference: Hartman J, Johnson LJ, Holder T. Physiotherapy in Belize I. A Descriptive Analysis of the Belize Physiotherapy Workforce.
+BJM 2021, 10(2):3-11.)